huggingface/diffusion-fast/README.md

 You can use the [`prepare_results.py`](./prepare_results.py) script to generate a consolidated CSV file and a plot to visualize the results from it.
 This is best used after you have run a couple of benchmarking experiments already and have their corresponding CSV files.

+The script also supports CPU platforms, you can refer to the [`experiment-scripts/run_sd_cpu.sh`](./experiment-scripts/run_sd_cpu.sh) for some reference experiment commands.

 To run the script, you need the following dependencies:

 * pandas